eiffel-community/eiffel/usage-examples/test-execution.md

 The [EiffelTestExecutionRecipeCollectionCreatedEvent](../eiffel-vocabulary/EiffelTestExecutionRecipeCollectionCreatedEvent.md) event is sent to provide information about the contents of a test activity.

 ### TSS
-The [EiffelTestSuiteStartedEvent](../eiffel-vocabulary/EiffelTestSuiteStartedEvent.md) signal that the execution of a set of test cases have started.
+The [EiffelTestSuiteStartedEvent](../eiffel-vocabulary/EiffelTestSuiteStartedEvent.md) signals that the execution of a set of test cases has started.
 The test cases defined as recipes in the [EiffelTestExecutionRecipeCollectionCreatedEvent](../eiffel-vocabulary/EiffelTestExecutionRecipeCollectionCreatedEvent.md) can be grouped to an arbitrary number of test suites.
 There should anyway always be one main test suite encapsulating all test cases in the activity.

 ### ED1, ED2
 Here we assume the test orchestrator has decided to split the complete set of test cases in two sub test suites, each requiring their own test environment.